 Label Description SIP Account You can configure the Prestige to use multiple SIP accounts.
 Select one to configure its settings on the Prestige.
 SIP Number A SIP account's Uniform Resource Identifier (URI) identifies the SIP account in a way similar to the way an e-mail address identifies an e-mail account.
 It is also known as a SIP identity or address.
-The format of a SIP
+The format of a SIP identity is SIP-Number@SIP-Srevice-Domain.

-A dentity is SIP-Number@SIP-Srevice-Domain.
 A SIP number is the part of the SIP URI that comes before the "@" symbol.
-E A SIP number is the part of the SIP URI that comes before the "@" symbol.
 Enter your SIP number in this field.
 You can use up to 31 ASCII characters.
-Jse this field to configure the Prestige's listening port for SIP.
-Leave this ield set to the default if you were not given a local port number for SIP.
-SIP Server Address ype the IP address of the SIP server in this field.
-Port to Enter the SIP server's listening port for SIP in this field.
-Leave this field set o the default if your VoIP service provider did not give you a local port number for SIP.
-Server (c A SIP register server maintains a database of SIP identity-to-IP address or domain name) mapping.
-The register server checks your user name and password when you register. lf Enter the SIP register server's address in this field. f you were not given a register server address, then enter the address from the SIP Server Address field again here.
-REGISTER E Server Port If Enter the SIP register server's listening port for SIP in this field. f you were not given a register server port, then enter the port from he SIP Server Port field again here.
-1 1 A SIP service domain is the domain name that comes after the @ symbol n a full SIP URI.
+SIP Local Port Use this field to configure the Prestige's listening port for SIP.
+Leave this field set to the default if you were not given a local port number for SIP.
+SIP Server Type the IP address of the SIP server in this field.

+Address SIP Server Port Enter the SIP server's listening port for SIP in this field.
+Leave this field set to the default if your VoIP service provider did not give you a local port number for SIP.
+REGISTER Server Address A SIP register server maintains a database of SIP identity-to-IP address (or domain name) mapping.
+The register server checks your user name and password when you register.
+Enter the SIP register server's address in this field.
+If you were not given a register server address, then enter the address from the SIP Server Address field again here.
+REGISTER Server Port Enter the SIP register server's listening port for SIP in this field.
+If you were not given a register server port, then enter the port from the SIP Server Port field again here.
+SIP Service Domain A SIP service domain is the domain name that comes after the @ symbol in a full SIP URI.
 Enter the SIP service domain name in this field.You can use up to 127 ASCII Extended set characters.
-User ID so This is the user name for registering this SIP account with the SIP register server.
+User Name This is the user name for registering this SIP account with the SIP register server.
 Type the user name exactly as it was given to you.
 Use ASCII characters.
-Authoritop ype the password associated with the user name above.
-Use ASCII

-Block Caller ID Select this check box to not show identification information when you make VoIP calls.
-Clear this check box to show identification information when you make VoIP calls.
-Apply to Phone 1 and Phone 2 correspond to the Prestige's physical PHONE 1 and 2 ports, respectively.
-Select whether you want to receive calls for this SIP account on Phone 1 , Phone 2 or both.
-If you select both, you will not know which SIP account a call is coming in on.
-Advanced Settings Click Settings to open a screen where you can configure the Prestige's advanced VoIP settings like SIP server settings, the RTP port range and the coding type.
+Password Type the password associated with the user name above.
+Use ASCII Extended set characters.
+Send Caller ID Select this check box to show identification information when you make VoIP calls.
+Clear this check box to not show identification information when you make VoIP calls.
+Advanced Setup Click Advanced Setup to open a screen where you can configure the Prestige's advanced VoIP settings like SIP server settings, the RTP port range and the coding type.
 Apply Click Apply to save your changes back to the Prestige.
 Reset Click Reset to begin configuring this screen afresh.